-Section 179 property-column (a).-If you took a section 179 expense deduction for property placed in service after 1986 (other than listed property, as defined in section 280F(d)(4)), and the business use of the property was reduced to 50% or less this year, complete column (a) of lines 35 through 37 to figure the recapture amount
+Column (a).
+If you took a section 179 expense deduction for property placed in service after 1986 (other than listed property, as defined in section 280F(d)(4)), and the business use of the property was reduced to 50% or less this year, complete column (a) of lines 33 through 35 to figure the recapture amount.

-Listed property-column (b).-If you have listed property that you placed in service in a prior year and the business use dropped to 50% or less this year, figure the amount to be recaptured under section 280F(b)(2).
-Complete column (b), lines 35 through 37.
+Column (b).
+If you have listed property that you placed in service in a prior year and the business use dropped to 50% or less this year, figure the amount to be recaptured under section 280F(b)(2).
+Complete column (b), lines 33 through 35.
 Get Pub.
 463, Travel, Entertainment, Gift, and Car Expenses, for more details on recapture of excess depreciation.

 Note: If you have more than one property subject to the recapture rules, use separate statements to figure the recapture amounts and attach the statements to your tax return.

-Line 35.-In column (a), enter the section 179 expense deduction claimed when the property was placed in service.
+Line 33.
+In column (a), enter the section 179 expense deduction claimed when the property was placed in service.
 In column (b), enter the depreciation allowable on the property in prior tax years.
 Include any section 179 expense deduction you took as depreciation.

-Line 36.-In column (a), enter the depreciation that would have been allowable on the section 179 amount from the year it was placed in service through the current year.
+Line 34.
+In column (a), enter the depreciation that would have been allowable on the section 179 amount from the year it was placed in service through the current year.
 Get Pub.
 946, How To Depreciate Property.
 In column (b), enter the depreciation that would have been allowable if the property had not been used more than 50% in a qualified business.
 Figure the depreciation from the year it was placed in service until the current year.
 See Pub.
 463 and Pub.
-946
+946.

-Line 37.-Subtract line 36 from line 35 and enter the recapture amount as "other income" on the same form or schedule on which you took the deduction.
+Line 35.
+Subtract line 34 from line 33 and enter the recapture amount as "other income" on the same form or schedule on which you took the deduction.
 For example, if you took the deduction on Schedule C (Form 1040), report the recapture amount as other income on Schedule C (Form 1040).

 Note: If you filed Schedule C or F (Form 1040) and the property was used in both your trade or business and for the production of income, the portion attributable to your trade or business is subject to self-employment tax.
-Allocate the amount on line 37 before entering the recapture amount on the appropriate schedule.
+Allocate the amount on line 35 before entering the recapture amount on the appropriate schedule.